flux-framework/flux-core/doc/man7/flux-broker-attributes.rst

 ===========

-Flux broker attributes are broker parameters with a scope of a single broker rank, that may be set on the :man1:`flux-broker` command line using `--setattr=NAME=VALUE`, or manipulated on a running system with :man1:`flux-getattr`, :man1:`flux-setattr`, and :man1:`flux-lsattr`.
+Flux broker attributes are broker parameters with a scope of a single broker rank.
+They may be listed with :man1:`flux-lsattr` and queried with :man1:`flux-getattr`.

-The broker currently exports the following attributes:
+Attributes should be considered read-only, unless annotated below with:

+C
+   The attribute may be set on the :man1:`flux-broker` command line with ``--setattr=NAME=VALUE``.

+R
+   The attribute may be updated on a running broker with :man1:`flux-setattr`.

 GENERAL